-- E. Fiber Optic Cable Terminations.
-At each Communications Room, the fiber optic cable shall be terminated either by fusion splicing to a pre-connector cable assembly/breakout kit or by using field installable SC connectors.
-Field installable SC connectors and connectors on the cable assembly/breakout kit shall be SC type connectors with ceramic ferrule material and have a maximum insertion loss of 0.5db.
-Cable assemblies/breakout kits and field installable connectors shall be in accordance with ANSI/TIA/EIA-568-B.2. - F. Fiber Optic Cable Installation. - i.
-Fiber optic cable bends shall have a radius of not less than the manufacture's recommended bending radius during and after installation. - ii.
-A load-tension measuring/limiting instrument shall be used during installation to ensure that the pulling tension on the cable does not exceed the installation tension value specified by the manufacturer. - iii.
-Thirty feet of fiber optic cable slack shall be provided at all hand holes.
+- e.
+Fiber Optic Cable Terminations.
+At each Communications Room, the fiber optic cable shall be terminated by fusion splicing to a pre-connector cable assembly/breakout kit.
+All connectors on the cable assembly/breakout kit shall be SC (Subscriber Connectors) type connectors with ceramic ferrule material and have a maximum insertion loss of 0.5db.
+Cable assemblies/breakout kits shall be in accordance with ANSI/TIA/EIA-568-B.2. - f.
+Fiber Optic Cable Installation. - 1.
+Fiber optic cable bends shall have a radius of not less than the manufacture's recommended bending radius during and after installation. - 2.
+A load-tension measuring/limiting instrument shall be used during installation to ensure that the pulling tension on the cable does not exceed the installation tension value specified by the manufacturer. - 3.
+Ten feet of fiber optic cable slack shall be provided at all hand holes.
 Fiber optic cable shall be routed along the walls of the hand hole and be secured to the cable rack hooks.
-Fiber optic cable shall be routed as not to exceed the manufacture's recommended bending radius during the installation and final placement. - iv.
+Fiber optic cable shall be routed as not to exceed the manufacture's recommended bending radius during the installation and final placement. - 4.
 Fiber optic cable shall be continuous between end points.
-Splicing is not allowed except to the backbone cable. - G. Fiber Optic Cable Testing. - i.
+Splicing is not allowed except to the backbone cable. - g.
+Fiber Optic Cable Testing. - 1.
 End to end attenuation media tests shall be performed on all fiber strands with the fiber optic cable on the reel at the job site prior to installation.
 Tests shall be made in both directions at both 1310 and 1550 nanometer wavelengths.
-When reel test results indicate that the fiber optic cable does not comply with the factory test reports, manufacturer shall be contacted for arrangements of replacement at no cost to ARAA. - ii.
+When reel test results indicate that the fiber optic cable does not comply with the factory test reports, manufacturer shall be contacted for arrangements of replacement at no cost to GARAA. - 2.
 End to end attenuation media tests shall be performed on all fiber strands after installation has been completed.
-Typically, testing shall be from the new facility to Communication Room 101 and vice versa. - iii.
-Attenuation tests shall be performed in accordance with EIA/TIA-568-B.3. - iv.
-Two hard copies and one electronic copy of approved test reports shall be turned over to ARAA prior to project closeout.
+Typically, testing shall be from the new facility to Communication Room 101 and vice versa. - 3.
+Attenuation tests shall be performed in accordance with EIA/TIA-568-B.3. - 4.
+Two hard copies and one electronic copy of approved test reports shall be turned over to GARAA prior to project closeout.
 Approved test reports shall be signed and dated by contractor (entity performing tests) and shall be signed off by design engineer as part of the project final inspection process.